4 Types of Fencing for Cattle: A Rancher’s Comparison

 Woven Wire (Field Fence) – Security for Mixed Herds

-Field fence combines vertical and horizontal wires to produce a tight mesh.
+Field fence secure field fence tips combines vertical and horizontal wires to produce a tight mesh.
 Calves cannot slip through, and adults are less likely to injure themselves.
 When built with Class 3 galvanized steel, a woven design lasts for decades, making it a dependable “set-and-forget” perimeter for ranches from Marianna, FL, to Dothan, AL.

 High-Tensile Smooth Wire – Modern Strength and Longevity

-High-carbon smooth wire can be tensioned tighter than traditional low-carbon strands, so it needs fewer posts and resists animal pressure.
+High-carbon smooth wire can be tensioned tighter than traditional low-carbon strands, so it needs fewer posts and resists animal pressure modern braided fence insights.
 Research from Bekaert Fencing, 2025 shows properly installed high-tensile systems deliver more than twenty years of service with minimal maintenance, even in the humid Southeast.

 Electric Fence – Flexible Grazing Control